HjaldrKhilji/The-next-generation-compiler-generator-/README.md

-The code isnt complete yet, but is self explanatory.
-Note that the behaviour of using double \N is undefined!
+The code isnt complete yet, and is self explanatory.
+Note that the behaviour of using double \N is undefined.